perry-mitchell/mini-state-machine/README.md

 State machines are extremely useful pieces of functionality that ensure some state of a custom system.
 Using state machines (or _Finite State Machines_) allows you to define states for a system and all possible transitions between those states, ensuring the system follows only a certain amount of paths between states.
 An attempt to deviate from the allowed paths will always result in an error (as well as the initial state being preserved).

+### Why

+Existing solutions were a bit too bloated for my use case - I needed a small and functional state machine with asynchronous transitions.
+Mini-State-Machine is my take on the bare minimum.
+If you have suggestions on how I could make it smaller, please create an issue!

+Currently the NodeJS version is **less than 5kb minified!**

 ### Usage

 Usage is simple: Create a state machine instance and you're ready to go!